-Black Lives Matter’s finances hit hard times
+Black Lives Matter hitting hard times

 Part of the problem is that even as the foundation throttles back its activities – expenses for “program services” plunged 65% from a year earlier, to $11.5 million – it’s spending even more on management.
 Those costs rose 36% last year to $5.1 million.

 The group’s leaders have also been accused of siphoning off donations for their personal gain.
 A sister organization, Black Lives Matter Grassroots, claimed in a lawsuit that foundation leader Shalomyah Bowers diverted $10 million for his own use.
-His predecessor, co-founder Patrisse Cullors, resigned in May 2021 after being accused of living a lavish lifestyle off of BLM’s wealth.
+His predecessor, co-founder Patrisse Cullors, resigned in May 2021 after being accused of living a lavish lifestyle on BLM’s wealth.
 She reportedly purchased four homes for a combined $3.2 million while heading the group.

 The Cullors family continues to benefit financially from BLM.
 The documents showed that her brother, graffiti artist Paul Cullors, received $140,000 in compensation last year in his role as “head of security.”
 In addition, his security firm was paid more than $750,000.
 Filings for the previous fiscal year showed that the foundation paid a company owned by Damon Turner, father of Patrisse Cullors’ child, nearly $970,000 for “live production, design and media” services.